ks982579/ksulldev-astro/src/pages/notes/data-science/intro-to-data-science.md

 Data analytics uncovers hidden patterns in data and transforms data into relevant and useful information.
 Techniques include modelling and simulation, machine learning, artificial intelligence, and statistical analysis.

+## 1.3 - Sources of Data

+Sources must be _trustworthy_ to ensure collected data are robust and high quality.
+There's a saying, "Garbage In, Garbage Out," with accompanying acronym GIGO.
+Sources include:
++ **Organizational and Trademarked data sources:** Large companies like Google and Facebook.
+Almost all companies possess their own data collected from internal systems.
++ **Government data sources:** Federal governments are committed to providing open data.
++ **Academic data sources:** Academic research creates large datasets.
++ **Web page data sources:** You may often find valuable numerical and textual data on web pages.
+This includes peoples attitude toward topics on social media.
++ **Media data sources:** This includes videos, audios, podcasts that provide quantitative and qualitative information on the characteristics of user interaction.

+### Data Types

+Think quantitative and qualitative data types.

+**Definition - Quantitative Data:** measurable values.
+Subtypes include
++ Categorical nominal do not have an inherent order (eg eye colour)
++ Categorical ordinal do have an inherent order (eg. salary grade).
+May come in either ordered or unordered sequences.
++ Categorical binary data are divided into "this-or-that" categories.
++ Discrete, think countable data
++ Continuous is data attribute within a range, like temperature.

+**Definition - Qualitative Data:** information about quality of a good or service such as customer feedback.

+### Data Shapes

+You have the following shapes

+**Definition - Structured Data:** These data have high level of organization, such as information shaped in tabular forms of rows and columns.
+Rows may also be called "records".

+**Definition - Unstructured Data:** Data with unknown form or structure.
+Think text and multi-media content.
+It is data in raw form that requires some processing.

+**Definition - Semi-Structured Data:** All data shapes between structured and unstructured.
+Data might not be tabular but do have organizational properties that make them easier to analyze.

+### The Five "V"s of Data

+These are main obstacles to handling any type of data and describing data overloads.

+**Definition - Volume:** The amount and scale of data.
+Volume of data captured is expected to double every two years.
+Experts believe with advances in computational power and decreasing storage costs, this will not be a problem.

+**Definition - Variety:** Data come from many sources, are of many types, and have different levels of complexity.
+Much data generated today can be considered unstructured.

+**Definition - Velocity:** Speed at which data are created, stored, analysed, and visualized.

+**Definition - Veracity/Validity:** Veracity refers to data quality.
+Validity refers to the value of data in extracting useful information for making a decision.
+Data contains _veracity_ with elevated levels of noise obtained during data collection or data processing.
+Data can also become outdated and invalid, even if noise-free.

+**Definition - Value:** Also called _usage value_, refers to the application the data are used for and the frequency of their use.